-6.3.3 AUTO GENERATION
+7.3.3 AUTO GENERATION

 One nice feature of Gas Chart is the ability to automatically generate LAS/XLS files at specific intervals (see picture below).
-To enact this, one would enter a value other than zero (0) in the field reads Auto Generate LAS/XLS EVERY Minutes And Place In This Directory", where X is the number of minutes between each export.
-Generally ten (10) to thirty (30) is a good number and cannot be lower then 10.
+To enable this, one would enter a value other than zero (0) in the field reads "Auto Generate LAS/XLS EVERY Minutes And Place In This Directory", enter the number of minutes between each export.
+Generally, ten (10) to thirty (30) is a good number and cannot be lower then 10.
+You have the option to Add Time/Date to Filename and you can Change the default filename from Autogen to something else if you require.